-Single mom burnout is a real struggle and if you’ve experienced it, I know exactly how you feel.
+Single mom burnout is real and if you’ve ever experienced it, you know what I’m talking about.

 Burnout is defined as a “physical or mental collapse caused by overwork or stress”.
 Or as I like to call it, basically every day of my life.